dotnet/docs/docs/standard/serialization/system-text-json-converters-how-to.md

 Without the custom converter, deserialization puts a `JsonElement` in the `Rain` property.
 With the custom converter the `Rain` property gets a Boolean value.

-The preceding converter sample is from [CustomConverterTests.Object.cs](https://github.com/dotnet/corefx/blob/master/src/System.Text.Json/tests/Serialization/CustomConverterTests.Object.cs) in the `System.Text.Json.Serialization` source code for unit tests.
-The same file has other examples of custom converters that handle deserialization to Object properties.
+The [unit tests folder](https://github.com/dotnet/corefx/blob/master/src/System.Text.Json/tests/Serialization/) in the `System.Text.Json.Serialization` has more examples of custom converters that handle deserialization to Object properties.

 ### Support Dictionary with non-string key